tigerabrodi/react-virtual-dom-diffing-algorithm/README.md

 To be clear, this focuses on the diffing algorithm.
 It's not the entire React library or every single piece of the VDOM.

+I've also chose to structure vnodes in a way that's understandable and not messy.
+It's a scoped version that doesn't handle every single edge case.

 I honestly wanted to build React from scratch.
 But I wanted to scope it down to something where I can learn, and it doesn't take forever.

 I guess I could use babel jsx transform and then implement a scoped version of React from scratch.
 But maybe another day, or my own framerwork if a full framework from scratch (i got some ideas in mind hehe)